-Sometimes the latter is not necessary and for good reason too - since a temporary address can be used anyway, so checking the validity of a submitted email address does not make much sense.
+Sometimes the latter is not necessary and for good reason too - since a temporary address can be used anyway, checking the validity of a submitted email address does not offer any real security.

-FTP access works both ways, hence it allows users to upload as well as download files, so literally anyone can upload files infected with malicious code or illegal content to your site.
+FTP access works both ways, hence it allows users to upload as well as download files.
+So anyone can upload files infected with malicious code or illegal content to your site.

 This is why hosts do not like anonymous FTP - it poses a serious security risk.

 To use FTP, you'll need an FTP client that's compatible with the operating system on your computer.
 There are many popular ones, including Cyberduck and Filezilla.

 Filezilla is compatible with the major operating systems and should work well for anyone.
 An FTP client lets you log into the FTP server and do what you want with the files stored there.

 There are three things you need to set up an FTP account:

 - The IP address of your domain name

 - A username